 Origen taught that ultimately all the spirits who have fallen away from God will be restored to full harmony with Him.
 This can come about only with their cooperation, for they have freedom to accept or reject the redemption wrought in Christ.
 Before full restoration they will suffer punishment, but that punishment is intended to be educative, to purge them from the imperfections brought by their sin.
 After the end of the present age and its world another age will come, so Origen believed, in which have been born again will continue to grow and the unrepentant will be given further opportunity for repentance (Latourette K.S.
 A History of Christianity, Volume 1, Beginnings to 1500.
 Harper Collins, San Francisco, 1975, p.151).

-Origen was close, in that not all will repent, there will be those raised to "everlasting contempt", meaning that they will not receive salvation--but we in the Church of God consider them to be a small minority (this is documented in more detail in the article Hope of Salvation: How the COGs differ from most Protestants).
+Origen was close, in that not all will repent, there will be those raised to "everlasting contempt", meaning that they will not receive salvation--but we in the Continuing Church of God consider them to be a small minority (this is documented in more detail in the article Hope of Salvation: How the Continuing Church of God differs from most Protestants).

 Here is one quote directly by Origen: